Dengue fever : Signs, Symptoms and Precautionsread

 Some of the common preventive measures to reduce the risk of dengue fever are:

 - Stop Mosquito Breeding: Dengue is transmitted through mosquitoes.
-Thus, get rid of spaces where their breeding takes place such empty tires, cans and flower pot.
-Do not let the water stay stagnant and become a favourable place for mosquito breeding.
+Thus, get rid of spaces where their breeding takes place such as empty tires, cans and flower pots.
+Do not let the water stay stagnant and become a favorable place for mosquito breeding.

 - Prevent Mosquito Bites: You can use mosquito repellent and wear long-sleeved shirts when going out.

-We may be nowhere near eradicating Dengue, but by arming ourselves with knowledge and taking the we may be able to prevent it more effectively
+We may be nowhere near eradicating Dengue, but by arming ourselves with knowledge and taking adequate measures we may be able to prevent it more effectively.